ChrisTimperley/EvoAnalyser.py/README.md

   (part of) the state of the search at given moments in time.
 These observations are given as a sequence of flexibly-structured JSON documents.

-### Environment Section
+### `[meta]` section

-Gives details of the machine used to carry out the search, including its operating system.
-Also specifies the name of the framework, the random seed used, and the date and time that the run started.
+The information provided in this section guides the analyser on how to parse the observations in the `[data]` section of the file.
+This contents of this section are specified by a JSON file, which should contain (at least some of) the properties below:

-* `os`
+* `os`, a short description of the operating system used during the run.
-* `seed`
+* `seed`, the random seed used during the run.
-* `datetime`
+* `datetime`, the date and time that the run was started.
-* `framework`
+* `program`, the program, or framework, that was used to perform the run.

 ### Algorithm Section